Perth City Walk

 Now you have a choice – return to the car or continue for a longer walk which via connecting roads can provide a circular route back to the car.
 There are steeper stages on the longer route but the views over Dunkeld and surrounding mountains are ample reward.

 Kinnoull Hill was gifted to the city of Perth in 1924, and along with Corsiehill and Deuchny Wood, was officially recognised as Scotland’s first woodland park in 1991.
 The hill provides spectacular views over Perth and the Carse of Gowrie and is only a five minute drive from Perth City Centre.

 There are lots of different routes up to the summit of the hill but the easiest way up is to park from the Jubilee Car Park – cross the road and take a left to follow the fence taking time to look out over the Carse and watch the River Tay on its final leg towards the sea at Dundee.

 The woods here are open and an ideal spot for dog walking or for kids to play and climb.
 The path inclines gently at first and then steeper as it heads towards Kinnoull Tower – a folly built in 1829 by Lord Grey of Kinfauns.
-This is a spectacular site sitting atop sheer cliff faces and for those brave enough to step close to the edge they may be rewarded with a glimpse of a peregrine falcon who are known to live here.
+This is a spectacular site sitting atop sheer cliff faces and for those brave enough to step closer to the edge they may be rewarded with a glimpse of a peregrine falcon who are known to live here.